richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## Resource Behaviour

 - Create
-- Destroy - when the resource exists in state but not in config.
+- Destroy - triggered when the resource(s) exist in the state file but not in the configuration files.
 - Update in place - where arguments for a resource have changed.
 - Destroy and recreate - when an argument has changed but can not perform an in place update e.g. location changed.